History, tourist information, and nearby accommodation

 Every time I've climbed the hill to the viewpoint I have found artists sitting quietly, painting the view.
 Once you see it, you'll know why; it truly must be one of the finest views in England.

 Another of the garden highlights is the Serpentine Tunnel, a winding - and completely dark - tunnel rising up from the river to High Ride.
-The Serpentine was intended to give guests to Studley Royal an enjoyable shiver as they passed through darkness and emerged into light.
-Just outside the gardens themselves is the Victorian church of St Mary, with a wonderful decorated interior.
+The Serpentine was intended to give guests to Studley Royal an enjoyable shiver as they passed through darkness and emerged into the light.

 St Mary's Church